tadzik/rakudobrew/README.md

-Put this in `~/.rakudobrew`, and add symlinks/aliases for convenience.
+Put this in `~/.rakudobrew`, and add aliases for convenience.

 It's quick and dirty, may be broken on your system.
 Please report any breakages.